fhdsl/metricminer/paper.md

 # Statement of need

 `metricminer` is an R package designed to simplify the process of collecting metrics from common web services.
 R provides an ideal environment for data analysis and visualization, while allowing for reproducible research workflows. `metricminer` was designed to provide a consistent and user-friendly interface to various web services including GitHub, Google Analytics, Calendly, Google Forms, and YouTube.
-The package handles authentication, data retrieval, and transformation of the raw API responses into opinionated tidy data frames, making it immediately useful for analysis [@tidy].
+The package handles authentication, data retrieval, and transformation of the raw API responses into opinionated tidy data frames, making it immediately useful for analysis [@wickham_tidy_2014].

 `metricminer` was developed to serve both researchers, educators, and other practitioners who need to collect and analyze metrics from multiple platforms.
 It has been specifically designed to support educational initiatives and research projects that require tracking engagement across various platforms.
 The combination of simplified authentication, consistent data formats, and integration with the R ecosystem makes `metricminer` particularly valuable for organizations that need to generate regular reports or maintain dashboards of their metrics.